What is IR Thermography? The Ultimate Guide

 read

 Infrared thermography is a non-invasive, non-destructive technology that detects and measures heat patterns on the surface of objects.
 It operates by capturing infrared radiation, which is naturally emitted by all objects based on their heat signature.
-The amount of radiation emitted increases with temperature range, allowing the device to detect even subtle variations in heat.

 How Does IR Thermography Work?